LadyNazlia/portfolio-revamp/README.md

 # portfolio-revamp

 After over a year of coding and nearly that long since I made my first portfolio, it is time to revamp it.
 This is where the revamping begins!
+While I am starting with a template (creds below) for ease of starting and the fact that I'm juggling a full time job, life, and other projects with this one, I am customizing it as much as I can with the time that I have.

+The goal of this project is not only to improve upon my original portfolio (linked below), but also to rebrand myself after getting married.
+With the reciting of out vows and signing of the papers, I will also be rebranding myself from Amanda Faulkenber A.K.A LadyNazlia to Amanda Cutter A.K.A LadyNazlia!

+While my goal is to never stop learning, it doesn't hurt to take time and show off what you already know every once in a while.

 # Template Source/Credit